Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Signs My Dog Is Falling Over Because They Lost Their Balance

 A dog’s vestibular system is in charge of maintaining their balance.
-This vestibular system functions through the communication of the inner ear with the brain and spinal cord to assess what position a dog’s body is in relation to the space around it.
+This vestibular system functions through the communication of the inner ear with the brain and spinal cord to assess what position a dog’s body is in the space around it.
 The first sign of a problem with the vestibular system is ataxia.
 Ataxia is an unsteady, wobbling, or weaving gait.

 In cases of balance failure due to problems in the brain or inner ear, another common sign you may see is nystagmus.
 Nystagmus is abnormal, spontaneous eye movement even when your dog is not moving and is not changing where they’re looking.
 You know those cat wall clocks where the eyes flick back and forth?
 That’s what nystagmus looks like.
 It’s an indication of a problem within the brain, and the direction and speed of the eye movement can tell a doctor about where the problem might originate.